Gizra/elm-debouncer/README.md

 So, it seems best to provide things to a debouncer by:

 - including the debouncer in your model;
-- delegating its messasges via your `update` function.
+- delegating its messages via your `update` function.

 As far as emitting things goes, there would be a number of options.
 You could imagine an extra parameter returned from an `update` function (meaning: I've